-- Lead the process of recruiting, interviewing and recommending candidates to the board.
-Propose new nominees for directorship to the board, as required. - Develop and maintain a matrix of the relevant skills, competencies and requirements to be represented on the board and those to be sought in candidates for directorship that would be helpful to the board and the Company, as well as a list of potential candidates for directorship responsive to such matrix of skills and needs, and consider whether each new nominee can devote sufficient time and resources to his or her duties as a board member. - Maintain an evergreen list of director candidates. - Determine whether any director is an independent director, subject to confirmation by the board. - Annually recommend membership of the committees, their respective chairs and the Lead Director to the board for approval. - Determine the director orientation program for new directors and assess the effectiveness of the program. - Review the continuing education activities of the board during the previous year and provide guidance for continuing education for the ensuing year. - Bi-annually (or more frequently as the board may direct from time to time) determine the scope and process for evaluating the performance of the board, its committees and/or its individual directors, and report to the board. - Annually assess the Company's compliance with the governance and disclosure requirements of applicable securities regulators. - Annually assess the adequacy of the Company's governance-related policies, including the Statement of Governance Policies, the board and committee charters, the Company's Disclosure Policy (bi-annually), and propose any appropriate amendments to the board. - Review and make a recommendation to the board with respect to any related party transaction. - Oversee the Company's environmental, social and governance ("ESG") policies and practices. - Monitor the adequacy of the Company's D&O Insurance Policy. - Annually review and recommend to the board the compensation of directors, including grants of deferred share units of the Company. - Annually assess the performance of the Executive Chairman - Annually review and recommend to the board the compensation of the Executive Chairman. - Annually review and assess the adequacy of this charter.
+- Lead the process of recruiting, interviewing and recommending for nomination candidates to the board.
+Propose new nominees for directorship to the board, as required. - Develop and maintain a matrix of the relevant skills, experience and competencies and requirements to be represented on the board and those to be sought in candidates for directorship that would add value to the board and the Company, and determine other eligibility criteria for serving on the board. - Annually determine whether any director is an independent director, subject to confirmation by the board. - Annually recommend membership of the committees, their respective chairs and the Lead Director to the board for approval. - Determine the director orientation program for new directors and assess the effectiveness of the program. - Review the continuing education activities of the board during the previous year and provide guidance for continuing education for the ensuing year. - Bi-annually (or more frequently as the board may direct from time to time) determine the scope and process for evaluating the performance of the board, its committees and/or its individual directors, and report to the board. - Annually assess the Company's compliance with the governance and disclosure requirements of applicable Canadian securities regulators. - Annually assess the adequacy of the Company's governance-related policies, including the Statement of Governance Policies, the board and committee charters, the Company's Disclosure Policy (bi-annually or more frequently if required), and propose any appropriate amendments to the board. - Review and make a recommendation to the board with respect to any related party transaction of the Company. - Oversee the Company's environmental, social and governance ("ESG") policies and practices. - Monitor the adequacy of the Company's D&O Insurance Policy. - Annually review and recommend to the board the compensation of directors, including grants of deferred share units of the Company. - Bi-annually assess the performance of the Executive Chairman - Bi-annually review and recommend to the board the compensation of the Executive Chairman. - Annually review and assess the adequacy of this charter.